pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class SignInResolverSurface

-Register SignInResolvers and provide utility methods to log in with them.
+You can use this class to register SignInResolvers and provide utility methods to log in with them.

 #### Methods

+The package has the following methods.

 ##### add(authProviderKey: string, resolver: SignInResolver&lt;any&gt;): void

-Register a new SignInResolver.
+This method registers a new SignInResolver.

 | Parameter         | Type           | Description                                                                                                        |
 |-------------------|----------------|--------------------------------------------------------------------------------------------------------------------|